Anu-Fasmin/Counterapp/README.md

 # Counterapp
 A simple counter app that makes your counting easier.
 Built using  HTML,CSS & Javascript.
-Here you can increase and decrease number dynamically.
+Here your count is displayed and you can increase or decrease count by one.
+Deployed at